Bangladesh Army University of Engineering & Technology: Laboratories and classrooms

-BAUET provides modern and state-of-the-art laboratories for the engineering and non-engineering departments.
+BAUET provides laboratories for the engineering and non-engineering departments.
 Each department has sufficient laboratories and classrooms.
 Classrooms are equipped with projectors and touchscreen interactive smart boards, the first of its kind in Bangladesh.
-State-of-the-art equipment such as function generators, auto-range multimeters, oscilloscopes, electrical machine trainers, survey equipment etc. are available for the students of engineering departments.
+Equipment such as function generators, auto-range multimeters, oscilloscopes, electrical machine trainers, survey equipment etc. are available for the students of engineering departments.
 Laboratories worth-mentioning are: